25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 The Basics of Using the Colour Wheel in Designing

-The colour wheel consists of warm or cold hues placed together side by side.
-The hues located next to each other on a colour wheel are analogous colors like blue, blue-green, and green.
+The colour wheel consists of warm or cool hues placed side by side.
+The hues located next to each other on a colour wheel are analogous colours like blue, blue-green, and green.
 This combination helps in creating the monochromatic palette.

 Triads are the colours that make up a triangle shape when considering their location on the colour wheel.
 These hues are efficient for creating accents.
 Think about the throw pillow combinations in your living room or the chairs, cabinets, and coloured pendants in your kitchen.

 Another accent colour combination can be made when you match two colours located exactly opposite each other on the colour wheel.
 Examples are green and red or blue and orange.
 Since these are mostly extreme, mixing complementary colours with white or black can help you create different hues that go well together.

 Shades include white, grey, black, beige, and other parts of the neutral palette.
 They are not included on the traditional colour wheel, but they are mostly admired because of their simplicity.

 Although shades and minimal accent colours are often used nowadays, there are kitchen designs that cater to bolder and more adventurous colour combinations.
 A white kitchen with a light blue tiled backsplash and cute carrot orange and grey accents is incredibly fun and inviting.
 A combination of olive and wine colours creates a homey kitchen.

 If you plan to revamp your kitchen on a budget, changing your colour scheme can do the trick.
 These wonderful colour combinations might help you decide what to choose.

 13. Neutral Colours with Wood Tone Accents